 The positive association between low IQ and depression

-Low IQ indicates a deficiency or lack of cognitive ability required to carry out most education- and job-related tasks.
+Low IQ is indicative of a deficiency or lack of cognitive ability that is required to carry out most education- and job-related tasks.
 People with low IQ levels tend to perform poorly in school and fail to land well-paying jobs that demand average to high levels of intelligence.
 In fact, intellectually deficient people often remain unemployed.
 Unemployed people may not earn enough to sustain themselves or their families.
 As a result, their relationships may suffer.
-Unemployment, low income, broken relationships, a life of want and frustration — people with low IQ can have many reasons to be depressed.
+Unemployment, low income, broken relationships, a life of want and frustration—people with low IQ can have many reasons to be depressed.

 Does this mean that highly intelligent people are generally happy and do not suffer from depression?
 The human mind is complex, and two and two do not always equate to four.

 Researchers have reasons to believe that high IQ does not serve as protection against depression.
 Highly intelligent people may also develop depression and other mental disorders.

 The positive association between high IQ and depression and other mental disorders

 The fascination with genius and an obsession with finding a positive link between high intellectual potential and depression and other mental disorders dates back to the time of Hippocrates in 4th century B.C.
 Sigmund Freud explored the idea and modern-day researchers have expanded on it.
 In a study on children with IQ levels above 130—regarded as superior to very superior intelligence—researchers found that 65 percent of the subjects had major depressive disorder.